Internet in Myanmar: Re-censorship after the 2021 coup

 After the 2021 military coup on 1 February, internet censorship saw a significant re-emergence.
 The State Administration Council shut down all telecommunications in the late midnight of 31 January.
-After a few days, social media, including Facebook, Twitter, Instagram and WhatsApp, were banned following their usage by anti-coup protestors.
-The junta also arrested social influencers and others who wrote articles against the coup.
+After a few days, social media, including Facebook, Twitter, Wikipedia, Spotify, Instagram, and WhatsApp, were banned following their usage by anti-coup protestors.
+Websites are available and accessible in Myanmar including YouTube, Miniclip, Scratch, etc. The junta also arrested social influencers and others who wrote articles against the coup.
 Most were arrested under act 505 (a), which carries a prison sentence of 3 years.
 Most websites of news agencies and social media that contained content denouncing the coup were blocked.
 Wikipedia and its related sister projects were also banned on 19 February.
 On 6 and 7 February, the Internet experienced a blackout with minor shutdowns in several regions.
 However, telecommunications company Mytel, partly shared by the military, was seemingly not affected in the shutdowns.
 From 15 February, internet curfews were initiated seemingly without reason, lasting daily from 1:00 a.m. to 9:00 a.m.
+On 15 March, nationwide mobile Internet was shut down and only fibre to the home (FTTH) services remained unaffected.

-On 15 March, nationwide mobile Internet was shutdown and only fibre to the home (FTTH) services remained unaffected.
+After increased internet service provider (ISP) blocking of VPNs in Myanmar, Starlink usage has surged, despite the service being unauthorized under Myanmar's Telecommunications Law.
+Resistance groups began implementing Starlink services in mid-2023, and the Myanmar Internet Project estimates over 3,000 smuggled Starlink dishes are now active.
+Starlink is considered the only reliable source of unrestricted internet in Myanmar, leading to prices seven times higher than the market rate.
+This price increase has shifted the primary users from individuals to internet cafes, rebel groups, and increasingly, cyber scam operations.
+Starlink devices have become crucial for these cybercrime syndicates, especially after Thailand severed internet connections to Myanmar scam centers.